Typisk norsk: Kjell

 In 2005, Typisk norsks Petter Schjerven presented the new letter kjell on the program, a letter to prevent the kj sound from being replaced by sj and disappearing from the language.

 The letter kjell was proposed as a new letter of the Norwegian alphabet in 2005.
-It was a humorous proposal to promote the prescriptively correct pronunciation of the voiceless palatal fricative (/[ç]/), which is written kj in standard orthography, and oppose the growing tendency to pronounce it as a voiceless postalveolar fricative (/[ʃ]/) or voiceless alveolo-palatal sibilant (/[ɕ]/), written sj or skj, as the first sound in the word skjorte ("shirt"; //ʃuʈə//).
+It was a humorous proposal to promote the prescriptively correct pronunciation of the voiceless palatal fricative /[ç]/, which is written kj in standard orthography, and oppose the growing tendency to pronounce it as a voiceless postalveolar fricative /[ʃ]/ or voiceless alveolo-palatal fricative /[ɕ]/, written sj or skj, as the first sound in the word skjorte ("shirt"; //ʃuʈə//).

-The voiceless palatal fricative (/[ç]/) is unstable in many Norwegian dialects and is disappearing from the speech of young people; younger speakers in Bergen, Stavanger and Oslo even merge //ç// into the voiceless retroflex sibilant //ʂ//.
+The voiceless palatal fricative /[ç]/ is unstable in many Norwegian dialects and is disappearing from the speech of young people; younger speakers in Bergen, Stavanger and Oslo even merge //ç// into the voiceless retroflex sibilant //ʂ//.

 The proposal for the new letter was created by design agency SDG and presented by Petter Schjerven in the television program Typisk norsk.
 A similar glyph had been used before for //ç// in the Norwegian phonetic transcription Norvegia, which has roots dating back to 1884.